Information on history, celebrations and chief guest list of Indian Republic Day. India will celebrate its 73rd Republic Day on 26th January in 2022.

 Public offices and schools remain closed to celebrate the significance of the day.
 Republic Day is celebrated in all parts of the country, starting with flag hoisting ceremonies and parades performed by school and college students.
 People wear t-shirts and bands bearing the tricolor while government buildings and homes fly the national flag.
 On this day, people pen inspiring poems and patriotic messages and send these to friends, relatives and acquaintances.

 Men, women and children proudly wear tri-colored clothes on this day.
 Children wave flags even as paper flags and merchandise bearing the tricolor sells immensely.
 Shops offer huge discounts in honor of Indian Republic Day and restaurants offer special Republic Day menus.
 Many shops come up with curious bearing the tri-color.
 In each city, people residing in residential colonies celebrate Republic Day with full gusto and participation.

 Indian republic day chief guest list

 It’s an old tradition at Republic Day Parade to invite a Prime Minister of another country showcasing our culture and traditions.
-In year 2017, India welcomed the Crown Prince of Abu Dhabi Sheikh Mohamed bin Zayed Al Nahyan, as a chief guest at the Indian Republic Day.
-Check out list of chief guests invited at Republic Day Parade in New Delhi, India from beginning (1950) till year 2020.
+In year 2022, India welcomes Five guests (heads of the Central Asia states), as chief guest at the Indian Republic Day.
+Check out list of chief guests invited at Republic Day Parade in New Delhi, India from beginning (1950) till year 2022.

 |2020||President Jair Bolsonaro||Brazil|